Julia Roberts, Other Celebs Team up with Dr. Fauci and Health Experts to Promote Global Response to Chinese Coronavirus

 Dr. Fauci, the director of the National Institute of Allergy and Infectious Diseases and a member of President Donald Trump’s White House task force, has become a household name, from joining late-night TV shows to celebrity podcast programs to promote the administration’s message about it’s response to how people should best take care of their health in response to the Chinese coronavirus.

-He even once said he’d like to be played by Brad Pitt in any future movie portryal of the crisis and SNL was happy to oblige with Pitt taking the role as requested:
+Dr. Fauci even once said he’d like to be played by Brad Pitt in any future movie portrayal of the coronavirus crisis.
+Saturday Night Live was happy to oblige with Pitt, who played Dr. Fauci in a skit last month.

 Just the same, Dr. Fauci has often publicly contradicted the president, for instance on when and how quickly to reopen schools and America’s economy.